 In January 2016, the FASB issued a new accounting standard update on the classification and measurement of financial instruments.
 The new guidance principally affects accounting standards for equity investments, financial liabilities where the fair value option has been elected, and the presentation and disclosure requirements for financial instruments.
 This guidance will be effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2017.
-Early adoption is permitted.
-The Company is evaluating the impact of adopting this new accounting standard update on the financial statements and related disclosures.
+The Company plans to adopt this new accounting standard on January 1, 2018.
+Adoption is not expected to have a material impact on the Company's financial statements.